Table of Contents

 Very often, when one has a low or sluggish metabolism, they tend to feel tired, lethargic, and not in the mood for anything.
-To combat this problem, millions of people resort to energy drinks that are loaded with sugar, caffeine, and other unhealthy additives.
+Millions of people resort to energy drinks loaded with sugar, caffeine, and other unhealthy additives to combat this problem.

-The effects of these ‘unnatural’ energy boosters are temporary and once your body ‘crashes’ you’ll feel worse… and this is when most people reach for more energy drinks until these drinks become a crutch to support a poor metabolism.
+The effects of these ‘unnatural’ energy boosters are temporary.
+But, once your body ‘crashes,’ you’ll feel worse… this is when most people reach for more energy drinks until these drinks become a crutch to support a poor metabolism.

 The good news is that you can boost your metabolism naturally without relying on copious amounts of caffeine daily.
-You just need to apply a few effective measures in your daily life.
+Instead, you need to apply a few practical measures in your daily life.

 1. Stand More

-As simple as this sounds, just by standing more and sitting less, you’ll burn more calories and also avoid sitting disease.
+As simple as this sounds, just by standing more and sitting less, you’ll burn more calories and avoid sitting disease.
 Get yourself a standing desk or one that’s adjustable.
-This will allow you to stand and work… and also sit and work when your legs are tired.
+This will allow you to stand, work… sit, and work when your legs are tired.

 2. Drink Iced Water Intermittently

 Cold water has been shown to elevate your metabolism.
-Having a glass of icy cool water every 3 hours or so will not only boost your metabolic rate but will also hydrate your body.
+A glass of icy cool water every 3 hours will boost your metabolic rate and hydrate your body.

 3. Eat Spicy Foods

-Foods such as chili peppers have been shown to have a positive effect on one’s metabolism because the active ingredient capsaicin will raise your body’s temperature.
+Foods such as chili peppers have been shown to positively affect one’s metabolism because the active ingredient capsaicin will raise your body’s temperature.

 4. Lift Heavy Weights

 This is one of the best ways to boost your metabolic rate.
-Compound exercises such as deadlifts, squats, overhead presses, etc. when done with heavyweights are very potent for increasing lean muscle mass – which in turn will lead to a higher basal metabolic rate.
+Compound exercises such as deadlifts, squats, overhead presses, etc., when done with heavyweights, are very potent for increasing lean muscle mass, leading to a higher basal metabolic rate.

 5. High-Intensity Interval Training (HIIT)

 Forget the 5-mile runs and hours on the treadmill.
-To boost your metabolism, you’ll want to engage in hard and fast workouts that are anywhere from 15 to 30 minutes long.
+You’ll want to engage in hard and fast workouts ranging from 15 to 30 minutes long to boost your metabolism.

-Ideally, you should use weights and compound exercises and try to execute as many reps as possible, in a safe and controlled manner.
-The higher the intensity, the more calories you’ll burn daily and your metabolism will get a strong boost.
+Ideally, you should use weights and compound exercises to execute as many reps as possible safely and carefully.
+The higher the intensity, the more calories you’ll burn daily, and your metabolism will significantly boost.
 3 HIIT workouts a week is more than enough.

 6. Reduce Inflammation In Your Body

 Inflammation leads to many severe health issues.
-If your body has unexplainable aches and pains, you may want to clean up your diet.
+You may want to clean up your diet if your body has unexplainable aches and pains.
 Eliminating sugar and processed foods is the best way to start.

 Then consume more fruit and vegetables.
 These foods will help to combat inflammation and improve your metabolism.